sixiong-wang/academic-page/_pages/includes/honers.md

-## **Publications**
+## 📖 **Publications**
 ---
 - ***2018.10* - The 3rd National Architectural Criticism Symposium - Selected paper**

-   "Design Strategies for the Renovation of Industrial Building Remains Based on Reinventing the Spirit of Place--Taking the Renovation of Yinggehai Salt Warehouse as an Example"
+   "Design Strategies for the Renovation of Industrial Building Remains Based on Reinventing the Spirit of Place -- Taking the Renovation of Yinggehai Salt Warehouse as an Example"

    Wiritters: *Qin Wang, Lei Zhang, Jiaxi Li, **Sixiong Wang***